jcoenencom/motiongw/README.md

 ## An FHEMPY module to make use of motionblinds python library

+After installing the motionblinds library (as explained in the motionblinds fhempy module (make sure that the __init__.py of the library is modified).

 ### this module is intended to interface with a motionblind HUB

 The motionblind HUB maintains the available binds it can control.